02164-MOU: Determining the Genetic Contribution to Boxer Corneal Ulcers

 Grant Status: Closed

 Funding for the research is provided through the efforts and generosity of the American Boxer Charitable Foundation.
-The AKC Canine Health Foundation supports the funding of this effort and will oversee grant administration and scientific progress reports.
+The AKC Canine Health Foundation supports the funding of this effort and will oversee grant administration and scientific progress.

 Help Future Generations of Dogs